ProST: Progressive Sub-task Training for Pareto-Optimal Multi-agent Systems Using Small Language Models: Introduction

 \textbf{2) Pareto Analyses} We compare different instantiations of single and multi-agent systems.
 In particular, we plot the efficacy of different solutions against inference-time \flops{}.
 The Pareto curve for these solutions helps choose the best solution at different compute budgets.

-We evaluate these ideas using the Qwen family of models.
+We evaluate these ideas using \texttt{Qwen-2.5 Coder}, \texttt{Llama-3.1} and \texttt{Phi-4} models.
 We distill training trajectories for a single agent from a frontier model (\texttt{Claude-3.7-Sonnet}).
 Then, we translate these into role-specific multi-agent training trajectories for three agents, namely, an \orchestrator{} (planner), an \exec{} (coding) agent, and a \critic{} agent.
-Our evaluations yield multiple interesting observations \appworld{} tasks: (i) While larger models tend to have higher effectiveness, multi-agent solutions can achieve better efficiency versus effectiveness trade-offs. (ii) \Algo{} yields a better Pareto-front compared to standard fine-tuning. (iii) Stronger (higher compute) agents for planning are more effective (and efficient) than using stronger coding and critic agents when finetuning using \Algo{}.
+Our evaluations yield multiple interesting observations \appworld{} tasks: (i) While larger models tend to have higher effectiveness, multi-agent solutions can achieve better efficiency versus effectiveness trade-offs. (ii) \Algo{} yields a better Pareto-front compared to standard fine-tuning. (iii) Stronger (higher compute) agents for planning are more effective (and efficient) than using stronger coding and critic agents when finetuning using \Algo{}.\footnote{Code and data available at https://github.com/StonyBrookNLP/prost-multiagents}